ccjusl/squeue/content/posts/loops-all-around/index.md

 #####Approach
 Remember the use of loops.
 They are used to avoid some kind of repetitive tasks.
 So, do you find any repetitive task here 🤔?

 Let me help you out.
 Notice at each line we are printing same thing (i.e. a sequence of stars(`*`)).
-This is repetitive taks right ?
+This is repetitive tasks right ?
 So, now we know how to do this using `for` loops.
 We just need to think about logic for printing a single line of stars and we can use `for` (or `while`) loops to repeat that `n` times!

 Cool!
 So, now we just have to right the logic for printing a single line of stars.
 How to do that ?
 Well what if I say we can find something repetitive here too 😋.
 Guess what ?